-S.No Focus Area Description 1 Agile Methodology for Software development is one of the core functions of NIC.
-In Software Development past, waterfall model has been followed which has high Life Cycle (SDLC) dependence on requirement analysis and planning phase of SDLC.
-However, the industry has gradually shifted to an agile approach of software development to accommodate swift changes to the requirements and allows flexibility to the development process. ☐ As a starting point, officers in the experience bracket of 5-10 year may be trained on courses on scrum master. ☐ As the topic is not explicitly covered in the existing capacity building plan, NIC may adapt to agile approach of software development, if not yet followed.
-2 Grievance redressal NIC serves all the ministries (clients), driving the e-governance mechanism initiatives for Government of India.
+S.No Focus Area Description 1 Agile Methodology for Software Development Life Cycle (SDLC) Software development is one of the core functions of NIC.
+In past, waterfall model has been followed which has high dependence on requirement analysis and planning phase of SDLC.
+However, the industry has gradually shifted to an agile approach of software development to accommodate swift changes to the requirements and allows flexibility to the development process.
+As a starting point, officers in the experience bracket of 5-10 year may be trained on courses on scrum master.
+As the topic is not explicitly covered in the existing capacity building plan, NIC may adapt to agile approach of software development, if not yet followed.
+2 Grievance redressal mechanism NIC serves all the ministries (clients), driving the e-governance initiatives for Government of India.
 As a grievance redressal mechanism, a helpdesk is appointed at ministerial level to solve the operational challenges.
 1. An online grievance redressal platform will allow customers to report any bug/operational challenges which may further be addressed by helpdesk.
-2. The data collected over the platform may be useful to brainstorm root cause analysis (RCA), allow cross learning for different help desks appointed at ministries and improve future releases, reducing number of bugs as well as reducing Turn Around Time (TAT) for issues encountered by helpdesks.
-3. The issues resolved may be monitored by senior management for improved service delivery and product quality.
-3 Net Promotor Score To evolve constantly in a high velocity environment such as matrix (NPS) technology, it is critical to hear the customer's voice. l 7
+2. The data collected over the platform may be useful to brainstorm root cause analysis (RCA), allow cross learning for different help desks appointed at ministries and improve